Mad Cow Disease (Bovine Spongiform Encephalopathy)

 Mad cow disease, or bovine spongiform encephalopathy (BSE), is a disease that was first found in cattle.
 It's related to a disease in humans called variant Creutzfeldt-Jakob disease (vCJD).
 Both disorders are universally fatal brain diseases caused by a prion.
 A prion is a protein particle that lacks DNA (nucleic acid).
 It's believed to be the cause of various infectious diseases of the nervous system.
-Eating infected cattle products, including beef, can cause a human to develop mad cow disease.
+Eating infected cattle products, including beef, can cause a human to develop vCJD.

 What is mad cow disease?

 Mad cow disease is a progressive, fatal neurological disorder of cattle resulting from infection by a prion.
 It appears to be caused by contaminated cattle feed that contains the prion agent.
-Most mad cow disease has happened in cattle in the United Kingdom (U.K.), a few cases were found in cattle in the U.S. between 2003 and 2006.
+Most mad cow disease has happened in cattle in the United Kingdom (U.K.), and a few cases were found in cattle in the U.S. between 2003 and 2006.
 Feed regulations were then tightened.

-In addition to the cases of mad cow reported in the U.K. (78% of all cases were reported there) and the U.S., cases have also been reported in other countries, including France, Spain, Netherlands, Portugal, Ireland, Italy, Japan, Saudi Arabia, and Canada.
-Public health control measures have been implemented in many of the countries to prevent potentially infected tissues from entering the human food chain.
+In addition to the cases of mad cow reported in the U.K. (78% of all cases were reported there) and the U.S., cases have also been reported in other countries, including France, Spain, the Netherlands, Portugal, Ireland, Italy, Japan, Saudi Arabia, and Canada.
+Public health control measures have been implemented in many countries to prevent potentially infected tissues from entering the human food chain.
 These preventative measures appear to have been effective.

 What is variant Creutzfeldt-Jakob Disease (vCJD)?

 Creutzfeldt-Jakob Disease (CJD) is a rare, fatal brain disorder.
 It causes a rapid, progressive dementia (deterioration of mental functions), as well as associated neuromuscular disturbances.
 The disease, which in some ways resembles mad cow disease, traditionally has affected men and women between the ages of 50 and 75.
-The variant form, however, affects younger people (the average age of onset is 28) and has observed features that are not typical as compared with CJD.
+The variant form, vCJD, however, affects younger people (the average age of onset is 28) and has observed features that are not typical as compared with CJD.
 About 230 people with vCJD have been identified since 1996.
 Most are from the U.K. and other countries in Europe.
 It's rare in the U.S.

 What is the current risk of getting vCJD from eating beef and beef products from cattle in Europe?